ninaw94/portfolio/README.md

 **Frontend:**
 - HTML & CSS
-- JavaScript: Using frameworks such as Vue.js and React to create interactive user interfaces.
+- JavaScript: Using frameworks such as Vue, React and next.js to create interactive user interfaces.
 - TypeScript (Vue)

 **Backend:**